kexinchu/work-life-balance/Speak/Speak-PartI/Speak-Part I weather.md

 And in severe cases, I even get nosebleeds.
 So I don't like the dry weather.

-### Are you in the habit of checking the weather forecast?
+### Are you in the habit of checking the weather forecast? when/how
+No, I'm not used to checking the weather forecast, because
     - sometimes,
     - only if there is an outdoor activity on that day,